EXPERTS IN HISTORIC ROOFING RESTORATION AND PRESERVATION

 We are committed to the historical preservation of many roofs across America, including the Biltmore Estate.

 History is worth protecting.
-Huber and Associates specializes in historical restoration of roofs — protecting building nationally and internationally that are architecturally, culturally and historically important.
+Huber and Associates specializes in historical restoration and preservation of roofs — protecting buildings nationally and internationally that are architecturally, culturally and historically important.
+Our team has been restoring and preserving historical roofs for more than 40 years and is considered historical restoration experts.

 We are experienced in roofing with many kinds of materials, including clay tile, copper and other ornamental metals, slate, thatch and wood.
-Our restorations are as beautiful and long lasting as the original roofs of the historically designated properties.
+Our restorations are as beautiful and long lasting as the original roofs of the historically designated properties listed below.

 At Huber and Associates, we focus on getting the colors, finishes and shapes right, and providing durable construction.
 Many of the roofs we restore are on buildings listed either as National Historic Landmarks or historic places on the Department of the Interior's National Register of Historic Places.
 The Secretary of the Interior nominates landmarks whereas state preservation offices nominate historic places.